Hybrid Summer Course on Health and the Environment

 FAQs

-The course costs $2,751.
-This includes tuition, and meals and housing for the one-week residential field experience.
-The cost of the course does not include travel to the field experience or gear you may need to purchase for the field experience.
+The course is the cost of a 3.0 credit course plus a $650 Experiential Learning Fee to be billed separately.
+This fee covers the cost of meals and housing for the 1-week residential field experience.
+Please note, this does not include travel to the field experience or gear you may need to purchase for the field experience.
+Please refer to our tuition and aid page for more information.
 This is a ZTC (Zero Textbook Cost) course with no additional costs for course materials.

-• Week 6 (August 3–9, 2025): Residential Field Experience: Field activities including plant identification, zoonotic disease studies, water quality assessments, and farm visits.
+- Week 3 (August 2-8, 2026): Residential Field Experience at Paul Smith’s College: Field activities including plant identification, zoonotic disease studies, water quality assessments, farm visits, walk and talk sessions, campfire discussions, and optional outdoor opportunities for hiking and kayaking.

 Previous outdoor skills and experience are not required, but this is an active course.
 We ask that students inform us in advance of the need for any necessary accommodation.
 Students can request an accommodation through the Student Support Office at studentsupport@excelsior.edu.